fpsvogel/reading/README.md

 ## How to add a reading page to your site

 After Reading parses your CSV reading log, it's up to you to display that parsed information on a webpage.
-I've set up my personal site so that it automatically parses my reading log during site generation, and it's even automatically generated every week to update my reading page.
+I've set up my personal site so that it automatically parses my reading log during site generation, and it's even automatically generated every week.
+That means my site's Reading page automatically syncs to my reading log on a weekly basis.

 I explain how I did this in my tutorial ["Build a blog with Bridgetown"](https://fpsvogel.com/posts/2021/build-a-blog-with-bridgetown), which may give you ideas even if you don't use [Bridgetown](https://www.bridgetownrb.com/) to build your site… but you should use Bridgetown, it's great 😉

 ## Contributing